 Model EU has proven to be an enormously rewarding experience for our past participants, and a visit to our SUNY Model EU Facebook page will confirm this.
 Students from all over the SUNY system and northeast have an opportunity to meet and work with students from all over Europe, to learn about one of the most complex and important actors in the international arena today, and to develop their social capital in learning how to present their views before both a small group and plenary setting.
 Smaller than most Model UN simulations, it is a more participatory experience for all those who do come, and there are fewer “spectators” given the small size and the importance of each country in EU Council decision making.

-The MEU/MUN club advisors are Dr. Laurie Buonanno (EU) and Dr. Suparna Soni (UN).
+The SUNYMEU club advisers are Dr. Laurie Buonanno and Prof Sara Norrevik

 Graduate Students - Can participate as "policy advisers" to the undergraduate students.
-Graduate students work on an independent study basis (PAD 590) with Dr. Buonanno to become policy experts in two key areas and learn the role of the European Commission in EU governance.
-They travel to NYC and are on-site policy advisers to the undergrads throughout the course of SUNYMEU.
+Graduate students work on an independent study basis (PAD 590) registered during the Spring 2019 semester with Dr. Buonanno to become policy experts in two key areas and learn the role of the European Commission in EU governance.
+They travel to NYC for SUNYMEU 2019 (date tbd) and are on-site policy advisers to the undergrads throughout the course of SUNYMEU.
 Graduate students participate in all faculty functions, including seminars and dinner.
 We ask graduate students to apply to the GSA for funding.

 Photo: Buffalo State's SUNYMEU 2013 delegation at SUNY's Global Center.